MachineLemonade/docs/v0.8/cli-quickstart.md

 ├── plugins # For any custom or community Airflow plugins └── requirements.txt # For any python packages
 ```

-Our image also comes with an `example_dag` (with 12 branching tasks) that you're free to play around with.
+The sample dag that gets generated has a few tasks that run bash commands

-**Note:** The image will take some time to build the first time.
-Right now, you have to rebuild the image each time you want to add an additional package or requirement.
+**Note:** The image will take some time to build the first time, after that it will build from cached layers.

 Now you can run `astro airflow start` and see Airflow running on `localhost:8080/admin`

 For more information on using the CLI, see the Developing Locally with the CLI section.

+All changes made to the `dags` and `plugins` directory will be picked up automatically - any changes made to any of the other files will need the image to be rebuilt (`astro airflow stop` and `astro airflow start`).